vkjammala-arista/SONiC/doc/port_fec_flr/port_fec_flr.md

 ### Scope

-This document provides information about the implementation of Port Forward Error Correction (FEC) Frame Loss Ratio (FLR) estimation in SONiC.
+This document provides information about the implementation of Port Forward Error Correction (FEC) Frame Loss Ratio (FLR) support in SONiC.

 ### Definitions/Abbreviations